hhromic/promrelay-exporter/use-case.md

 running in a Docker Swarm cluster.
 In this case, each application and their associated services can run in their own isolated overlay network.

-Now, suppose that you want to add metrics monitoring using a centralised, cluster-wide Prometheus instance:
+Now, suppose that you want to add metrics monitoring using a Prometheus instance also on its own private network:

     +---------+                           +------------+
     |  App 1  |---[ private network 1 ]---|  Database  |